gvilarino/docker-workshop/0-docker-basics/README.md

 ## Images

 _Images_ are the tempalates docker uses to create containers from.
+If you're familiar with [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) you may (sort of) think of images as _classes_ and containers as _instances_
 Check which ones we have

 ```
 docker images